Sirocco the kākāpō conservation superstar

 The kākāpō who thinks he's human

-A YouTube clip of Sirocco getting ‘up close and personal’ with presenter Mark Cawardine has had over 6 million views!
+The below YouTube clip of Sirocco getting ‘up close and personal’ with presenter Mark Cawardine has had over 7 million views!

 Spokesbird for conservation

-In 2010 Sirocco was officially recognised as a conservation ambassador by the Prime Minister John Key.
-Launching New Zealand’s involvement in the International Year of Biodiversity 2010 Mr Key named Sirocco the "Official Spokesbird for Conservation".
+In 2010, Prime Minister John Key launched New Zealand’s involvement in the International Year of Biodiversity 2010 and named Sirocco the "Official Spokesbird for Conservation".